 On February 7, 2011 the Company announced it received approval by the FDA to conduct a U.S. Phase I clinical study with L-DOS47.
-The Company originally planned to commence the L-DOS47 U.S. Phase I study during fiscal 2012 but, given the Company's limited cash resources, the Company has prioritized the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.
+The Company originally planned to commence the L-DOS47 U.S. Phase I study during fiscal 2012 but, given the Company's limited cash resources, the Company has prioritized the LDOS002 European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.

 On April 22, 2014, the Company announced an IND approval by the FDA to commence a study for an L-DOS47 Phase I, open label, dose escalation study in combination with standard doublet therapy of pemetrexed/carboplatin in patients with Stage IV recurrent or metastatic non-squamous NSCLC.
-The company has initiated two U.S. sites: Dr. Sarina Piha-Paul at the MD Anderson Cancer Center and Dr. Chandra Belani at Penn State University and at the Milton S., Hershey Medical Center.
-Enrolment into the Phase I L-DOS47 study in the United States is now dependent on the Company's ability to raise sufficient capital.
+The Company has initiated three U.S. sites: Dr. Sarina Piha-Paul at the MD Anderson Cancer Center, Dr. Chandra Belani at Penn State University and the Milton S., Hershey Medical Center, and Dr. Afshin Dowlati at University Hospitals Case Medical Center.
+The first patient was dosed in the US Phase I clinical study on April 20, 2015 at the MD Anderson Cancer Center.